apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_readme.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Install MXNet with MKL-DNN
+# Install MXNet with ONEDNN

-A better training and inference performance is expected to be achieved on Intel-Architecture CPUs with MXNet built with [Intel MKL-DNN](https://github.com/intel/mkl-dnn) on multiple operating system, including Linux, Windows and MacOS.
+A better training and inference performance is expected to be achieved on Intel-Architecture CPUs with MXNet built with [Intel ONEDNN](https://github.com/oneapi-src/oneDNN) on multiple operating system, including Linux, Windows and MacOS.
-In the following sections, you will find build instructions for MXNet with Intel MKL-DNN on Linux, MacOS and Windows.
+In the following sections, you will find build instructions for MXNet with Intel ONEDNN on Linux, MacOS and Windows.

-Please find MKL-DNN optimized operators and other features in the [MKL-DNN operator list](https://github.com/apache/incubator-mxnet/blob/v1.5.x/docs/tutorials/mkldnn/operator_list.md).
+Please find ONEDNN optimized operators and other features in the [ONEDNN operator list](https://github.com/apache/incubator-mxnet/blob/v1.5.x/docs/tutorials/mkldnn/operator_list.md).

-The detailed performance data collected on Intel Xeon CPU with MXNet built with Intel MKL-DNN can be found [here](https://mxnet.apache.org/api/faq/perf#intel-cpu).
+The detailed performance data collected on Intel Xeon CPU with MXNet built with Intel ONEDNN can be found [here](https://mxnet.apache.org/api/faq/perf#intel-cpu).

 <h2 id="0">Contents</h2>